Mersha-Ayidagnu/BluetoothChat/README.md

 3.)
 DOCUMENT MODULE: In this module, all the text which is to be shared is kept.
 This module is of great importance.<br><br>
 4.)
 ADMIN MODULE: If the text contains un-appropriate content than the admin have the whole right of banning the content or cancelling the sharing of files or documentation from the system.<br><br>
 5.)
 USER MODULE: This module contains all the accounts and login system for both the senders and the receivers.<br><br>
-Technologies used in the android multilayer pattern locking project
+Technologies used in the androids multilayer pattern locking project